 Estonian Citizenship Through Naturalization

-If you legally live in Estonia for at least eight years, you may be eligible for citizenship.
+If you have legal residency in Estonia for at least eight years, you may be eligible for citizenship.
+You can explore qualifying Estonia Visa and Residence permit options in our Moving to Estonia Guide.
 The specific requirements for citizenship through naturalization are:

 - You must be over fifteen years old.